Whether you’re buying or selling a house in Georgia, you probably already know that there are a number of different costs involved.

 - Provide lockbox and yard sign

-How to Keep the Real Estate Commission in Georgia to a Minimum
+How to Save Money on Real Estate Commission in Georgia

 Founded in 2018, SimpleShowing is a local, Atlanta-based brokerage that has sold more than 1,000 homes in Georgia.
 See how we compare against the "big brokerages" like Keller Williams and ReMax.